cs-util-com/cscore/README.md

 // Collect all Link MonoBehaviours in the prefab:
 Dictionary<string, Link> links = prefab.GetLinkMap();

+// In the Prefab Link-Monos are placed in all GameObjects that need
+// to be accessed by the code.
+Links have a id to reference them:
 // Via the Link.id the objects can quickly be accessed:
 Assert.IsNotNull(links.Get<GameObject>("Button 1"));